-- (7) The board may decline to recognise an instrument of transfer unless: - (a) a fee of \$ ...... (or a smaller amount decided by the board from time to time) is paid to the co-operative for the transfer; and - (b) the instrument of transfer is accompanied by any evidence the board may require to show the right of the transferor to make the transfer. - (8) The board must maintain a record of all transfers made in the proper books of the co-operative. - (9) The board may suspend the registration of transfers during the 45 days immediately before the annual general meeting in each year.
+- (a) a fee of \$ (or a smaller amount decided by the board from time to time) is paid to the co-operative for the transfer; and - (b) the instrument of transfer is accompanied by any evidence the board may require to show the right of the transferor to make the transfer. - (8) The board must maintain a record of all transfers made in the proper books of the co-operative. - (9) The board may suspend the registration of transfers during the 45 days immediately before the annual general meeting in each year.